Can you recall the first time you realized you were going to be an illustrator? What were your earliest impressions?

 With a personal project, it works differently.
 Sometimes the process is direct: an idea comes to mind and then an image.
 I spend less time thinking and more time creating something original.
 It’s magical really.

 Marcos Chin was the first illustrator I considered a favorite.
-There are lots of artists I admire in fields other than illustration.
+There are lots of illustrators I admire in fields other than illustration.
 Rodin, Adrian Tomine, Moebius (Jean Giraud), Edward Hopper, David Lynch are all favorites.
-I like artists who create concepts and experiences that are unique.
+I like illustrators who create concepts and experiences that are unique.

 If you could do something else, other than creating art, what would it be?